HotPatcher: A open source UE resource hot patching tool

 • SaveReleaseConfig: Whether to store all option information for the current release.

-• bBackupMetadatas: Whether to backup the metadata directory for the current version.
+• bBackupMetadatas: Whether to back up the metadata directory for the current version.

 ByPatch Parameter Explanation